documentationfor yFiles for HTML 3.0.0.1

 Predecessor

-The source node of a directed edge which ends at another node is called predecessor of that node.
-In other words, the predecessor of a node is the node at the opposite of an incoming edge to that node.
+The source node of a directed edge that ends at another node is called the predecessor of that node.
+In other words, the predecessor of a node is the node at the opposite end of an incoming edge to that node.

 Example: node B is the predecessor of node A.